The 10 Most Popular Camino de Santiago Starting Points (2026)

 The Camino de Santiago has many official paths that lead to Santiago de Compostela, which means there are many options for places to start the Camino de Santiago.
-This guide focuses on the most popular Camino de Santiago starting points to Santiago de Compostela.
+This guide focuses on the 10 most popular Camino de Santiago starting points.

 The most popular routes are the Camino Frances, Camino Portugués (Coastal and Central), and the Camino Ingles.
-This list includes a handful of starting points located on these routes.
+This list includes a handful of starting points located on different stages of these routes and a few popular Camino starting points from other routes.

 Here are the 10 most popular Camino de Santiago starting points and helpful tips for planning the beginning of your journey.